Editor’s Note: Originally published on June 13, 2019, updated on Aug. 10, 2023.

 Asking Buyers to Remove Amazon Feedback

-Be helpful.
+- Be helpful.
 Buyers can access feedback links from their order list or from a help page.
 But the format isn’t consistent across venues.
-For instance, buyers on Amazon UK can’t follow official instructions like the ones below because they’re inaccurate.
+Sometimes, Amazon’s instructions are vague or inaccurate.
 If you can, send them the link they need to remove feedback.

-Be careful.
-When first contacting buyers, sellers should apologize, ask for details, and offer to refund all or part of the shipping cost as a sign of goodwill.
-But outright refund offers or other incentives in exchange for feedback removal are prohibited.
-Phrase your message accordingly.
+- Be careful.
+When first contacting buyers, apologize, ask for details, and offer to refund all or part of the shipping cost as a sign of goodwill.
+Note that outright refund offers or other incentives in exchange for feedback removal are prohibited.
+So, phrase your message accordingly.

-Be honest.
-Some sellers try to get around this hurdle.
-They send messages with the word ‘Important’ in the subject line.
-But when buyers complain, Amazon sends a warning about bothering buyers, or shuts them down immediately.
-We’ve seen a rise in these suspensions.
+- Be honest.
+Some sellers send messages with the word ‘Important’ in the subject line to bypass the opt-out hurdle.
+But if a buyer complains, Amazon may send a warning about bothering them, or suspend the account immediately.

 Posting a Public Reply